-You are invited to contribute to this debate in a variety of ways: by presenting a paper, sharing in a symposium based on your own and others’ research or scholarly work (including work of a conceptual or theoretical nature) or by organising a ‘round table’ discussion on any aspect of this year’s theme or your own research interests.
+You are invited to contribute to this conference in a variety of ways: by presenting a paper, sharing in a symposium based on your own and others’ research or scholarly work (including work of a conceptual or theoretical nature) or by organising a ‘research directions seminar’ on a specific area of research.
 Empirical and scholarly research from a wide range of perspectives is welcome.

-The number of abstract submissions to the SRHE Conference is high and in order to include the broadest range of high quality work submitted, contributors may be invited to present their work, along with other contributors, in the format of a discussion workshop.
+The number of abstract submissions to the SRHE Conference is high.
+In order to include the broadest range of high quality work submitted, a proportion of individual papers are accepted for presentation in a discussion workshop.
+Contributors are invited to present their work, along with other contributors, in the format of a discussion workshop.
 These workshops will offer the opportunity for short individual presentations of papers, and provide time for discussion of papers submitted on related themes.
+The timetabling of papers selected for Discussion workshops is undertaken with the direction of the Research Domain Lead Assessors to ensure that papers relate well to each other and address related themes.

-These provide the opportunity to present related papers on a single theme; the minimum number of papers is 4 and the maximum is 6 papers per symposium.
+Symposia provide the opportunity to present related papers on a single theme; the minimum number of papers is 4 and the maximum is 6 papers per symposium.
 Symposia submissions can be made by one individual and all papers can be submitted together.
 Alternatively, a planned symposium can be set up and contributors may then add their papers individually using the online submission system.
+All papers submitted as part of a symposium must meet the quality criteria required for individual presentation for the Symposia to be accepted.

 Symposia proposals must state clearly:

-These comprise discussions of linked contributions for which there is a presiding chair/discussant and a minimum of three paper presentations for each session.
+These comprise discussions of linked contributions for which there is an overall chair/discussant and a minimum of three paper presentations for each session.
 The Round table format may be especially suitable for ‘work in progress’ submissions, providing a platform for discussion with other researchers working on related topics.